cloud-gov/terraform-provision/README.md

 The `main` stack is a template that is used to provision the production, staging, and development "environments."

-The `tooling` stack contains our "proto-BOSH", which deploys the tooling BOSH.
+The `regionalmasterbosh` stack contains our masterbosh for a given region, which deploys the tooling BOSH for that region.
-The tooling BOSH then deploys the BOSH directors in the main stacks.
+The tooling BOSH then deploys the BOSH directors in the main stacks across all accounts in that region.

+The `tooling` stack is the same as the `regionalmasterbosh` stack, but has some extras from before we started going multi-region and multi-account:
+  - concourse and staging concourse
+  - buckets that we need only one of across all accounts and regions
+  - some things that really should be in child environment accounts
+  - nessus
+In the future, we should work towards disentagling these pieces out, so the old tooling is deployed as a regionalmasterbosh and the
+_other_ stuff is its own stack(s)

 The `external` and `dns` stacks are both outside of GovCloud (commercial AWS).